 The opportunity to communicate with the offender – bringing those harmed by crime/conflict and those responsible for harm into communication, enabling everyone affected to play a part in repairing harm and find a positive way forward

 Signpost to other agencies – for more appropriate support to better meet your individual needs/circumstances

 If you have reported a crime of fraud;

 We can provide you with free, confidential help to cope and recover from the impact of crime and suggest how to reduce the chances of you becoming a victim of fraud again.
-Unfortunately, if you have lost a sum of money it is quite unlikely that you will be able to recover it, but talking to Supporting Victims may help you to get your life back on track.
+Unfortunately, If you have lost a sum of money, how successful you’re likely to be about getting it back will depend on how the money was paid.
+For more information about what you can do to try and recover your money if you’ve lost out to a scam, visit Which?
+However talking to Supporting Victims may help you to get your life back on track.

 Our fully trained and experienced support team can help you in many ways if you have been affected by what has happened.
 When you speak to a member of the Supporting Victims staff they will ask some general questions about how you are feeling after the crime, and assess your needs.
 They will then be able to offer you co-ordinated access to some or all of the following: